Gauge Symmetries, Contact Reduction, and Singular Field Theories: Dynamical Coupling Parameters

-Before concluding, there remains an important matter to be discussed, concerning the physical interpretation of the excision of the scalar field $\phi$.
-In particular, one may be inclined to object that, for theories in which parameter values are determined by expectation values of scalar fields, it is not possible to claim that such fields are `redundant'.
-However, this is not the case; consider, for instance, an experiment in which one attempts to deduce the expectation value $\langle\phi\rangle$, which, for the current discussion, we shall suppose to fix some coupling parameter $g_s$.
-The value of $g_s$ is not directly accessible, but must be deduced via comparison to a reference object; this is entirely analogous to how an object of length 1\,m is only known to be such because its size is in a 1:1 ratio with that of a previously-standardised instrument.
-Consequently, changes in $\langle\phi\rangle$ are accompanied by simultaneous rescalings of the sensitivity of our apparatus, with which we would like to ascertain the value of $g_s$.
-It thus follows that the object responsible for these empirically-inaccessible changes in $g_s$ (\textit{i.e} the field $\phi$) is wholly redundant, from the perspective of the physical dynamics.\\
+In the previous section, we encountered a situation in which the closure of the algebra of dynamical observables was insensitive to the presence of the scalar field $\phi$.
+This may seem somewhat surprising, particularly for theories in which dimensionful parameters are determined dynamically by the expectation values of scalar fields.
+Let us assume, for the present discussion, that the expectation value $\langle\phi\rangle$ determines some coupling $g$.
+The value of $g$ is not directly accessible, but must be deduced via comparison to a reference object that we call measuring apparatus\footnote{For the purposes of the present discussion, it suffices to consider `measuring apparatus' in an abstract sense.}.
+This is entirely analogous to how an object of length 1\,m is only known to be such because its size is in a 1:1 ratio with that of a previously-standardised instrument.
+Consequently, changes in $\langle\phi\rangle$ are accompanied by simultaneous rescalings of the sensitivity of our apparatus, with which we would like to ascertain the value of $g$.
+It follows that the object responsible for these empirically-inaccessible changes in $g$ (i.e the field $\phi$) is redundant, from the perspective of the physical dynamics.
+This perspective also suggests that, since parameter values are necessarily ascertained through use of measuring apparatus that cannot be decoupled from the system to be measured, a scaling symmetry might also act on these parameters.
+Until now, we have only considered the vector field generator to act on the coordinates of phase space.
+However, the above line of argumentation is suggestive that we might consider an enlarged space upon which scaling symmetries can act.
+At present, a discussion of these ideas has only been formulated within the Hamiltonian description, while in the current work, we have favoured the Lagrangian perspective.
+We shall therefore attempt to outline the relevant ideas of the contact Reduction of Hamiltonian systems, referring to section (VI) of \cite{bell2025dynamicalsimilaritymultisymplecticfield} for further details.\\

-In fact, we make a somewhat bolder claim: if one is able to construct a theory whose empirically-accessible degrees of freedom are invariant under a particular transformation, we assert that it is a \textit{necessary} condition, for any relational description, that the mathematical artifice generating such transformations be excisable.
-To appreciate why this must be so, consider an arbitrary system $\mathcal{S}$, together with an intrinsic observer, who wishes to construct a relational description of $\mathcal{S}$.
-The observer has at their disposal only those quantities whose values are ascertainable through physical measurement.
-For instance, all lengths are deduced with respect to a standard metre stick, and similarly, all times are measured as multiples of the standardised `tick' of a clock.\\